junosuarez/nodeAsyncify/README.md

 The callback is invoked with `err` as its first parameter.

+    asyncify.errorFirstify(fn)

+Takes a call-back last style function that does not pass the error as the first callback parameter and wraps it so that it provides a (null) error first, followed by all of the original arguments.
+Callbacks should be (somewhat) consistent: cb(err, val) - for great justice.
+This does that.

 ## License

 MIT. (c) 2012 jden - Jason Denizac <jason@denizac.org>